cartwatson/Nexus/docs/future-work.md

 ## Notes about future work

+- overall
+    - some chunks of code are reused throughout multiple files/containers there may be benefit in consolidating some aspects (eg: db connection/init validation)
 - DB
     - ability to expand to have multiple "DROID"s
     - init tables script, weird approach, would spend more time learning the "right way"